 Definition of Oracle Update with Join

 Oracle Update with Join is a query command which is responsible for performing the cross-table update.
 Basically, with this update query statement, we will implement the INNER JOIN and LEFT JOIN clauses.
-In a database management system, we regularly apply the JOINS clauses to query specific row records from a table which can include (in INNER JOIN query case) or may not include (in the LEFT JOIN query case) the commonly matched rows in another table.
-Hence, these JOIN clauses are operated together with the update statement to function the query for the cross-table update.
-This Oracle Update with Join command defines to implement query which executes to update the present table or database records in Oracle server.
+In a database management system, we regularly apply the JOINS clauses to query specific row records from a table which can include (in the INNER JOIN query case) or may not include (in the LEFT JOIN query case) the commonly matched rows in another table.
+Hence, these JOIN clauses are operated with the update statement to function the query for the cross-table update.
+This Oracle Update with Join command defines to implement query which executes to update the present table or database records in the Oracle server.

 Syntax:

-Simply, writing about the syntax structure we have the following command for the update query with JOIN clauses:
+Simply writing about the syntax structure, we have the following command for the update query with JOIN clauses:

 UPDATE G1, G2, {INNER JOIN | LEFT JOIN} G1 ON G1.C1 = G2.C2 SET G1.C2 = G2.C2,